clopca/cdk-vpclattice-alpha/API.md

 The Route53 Private Hosted Zone or Public Hosted Zone.

-This will add a CNAME record between the custom domain name and the service VPC Lattice generated DNS name.
+This will add a CNAME record between the custom domain name and the VPC Lattice service generated DNS name.
+Leave empty if DNS is managed outside of Route53 or if you want to manually add the Route53 CNAME record.

 ---